-This letter is in response to your request for the National Indian Gaming Commission (NIGC) to review and approve the Cloverdale Rancheria Tribal Gaming Ordinance.
-The Cloverdale Rancheria General Council adopted the ordinance on May 18, 2002.
-The ordinance was received in this office on June 10, 2002.
+This letter is in response to your request for the National Indian Gaming Commission (NIGC) to review and approve amendments to the Cloverdale Rancheria of Pomo Indians of California Tribal Gaming Ordinance, Resolution No. 2004-12-96, approved by the General Council on December 11, 2004.
 This letter constitutes approval of your submission under the Indian Gaming Regulatory Act (IGRA).
-It is important to note that the ordinance is approved for gaming only on Indian lands, as defined in the IGRA, over which the Tribe has jurisdiction.
+It is important to note that the Gaming Ordinance amendments are approved for gaming only on Indian lands, as defined in the IGRA, over which the Tribe has jurisdiction.

-Thank you for submitting the ordinance for review and approval.
-The NIGC staff and I look forward to working with you and the Tribe on future gaming issues.
+Thank you for submitting the amendments for review and approval.
+The NIGC staff looks forward to working with you and the Tribe on future gaming issues.